 Mugenkyo no Watashi is a ferry boat that traverses the Tadami River in Western Fukushima Prefecture.
 The ride is the brainchild of a local man, Hoshi-san, whose hometown disappeared due to a landslide.
 Refusing to let the beauty of the area disappear forever, he decided to craft an experience for others to see the stunning natural scapes while traversing the Tadami River, which often gets misty, creating a mysterious atmosphere.
 During this peaceful boat ride, you can sit back and relax to the sounds of nature as Hoshi-san and/or someone from his team takes you on a relaxing ride.
 The experience is only offered from spring to autumn each year (roughly from April to November) due to heavy snowfall in the area during winter.

-5. Make the Local Noodle Specialties
+5. Enjoy (or Make!) the Local Noodle Specialties

 Noodles are a key ingredient in some of the most famous dishes in Japanese cuisine, and a few signature foods in Fukushima.
 Kitakata ramen is considered one of Japan’s big three ramen varieties, and visitors to Kitakata City can not only taste this delicious dish but also try their hand at making it under the guidance of a local expert (and then enjoy a delicious bowl of handmade ramen complete with toppings).
 The city is all about ramen, to the point that they famously have a tradition of enjoying ramen for breakfast (known as asa-ra!).